 And if you’re not getting financial planning as part of that service – what are you paying for?

 If you found this helpful, please share it with your friends, family, and colleagues.
-And as always, if you have questions or want to chat further – feel free to reach out.

 The information contained herein has been provided for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Graphs, charts and other numbers are used for illustrative purposes only and do not reflect future values or future performance of any investment.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, tax, or trading strategies should be evaluated relative to each individual’s objectives and risk tolerance.
 This does not constitute a recommendation or solicitation to buy or sell securities of any kind.
 Market conditions